firefly-iii/docs/docs/docs/data-importer/how-to-use/select-data-source.md

 If you import from Spectre, you can also optionally upload a Spectre configuration file.
 Also, you may have to enter your Spectre App ID and Spectre Secret, if they are not part of the data importer's environment variables.

-Read the page about [Nordigen and Spectre](../faq/spectre-and-nordigen.md) for more information about Nordigen.
+Read the page about [GoCardless and Spectre](../faq/spectre-and-nordigen.md) for more information about GoCardless.

 ![Spectre identifiers](images/spectre-info.png "Spectre identifiers")